 You do not want a very kind and generous act of paying for school to turn into a family fight.
 Preemptively address any tension created by family financial support for grad school.

-While these 3 family financial mistakes to avoid before grad school can definitely cost you, say that I described you spot on in one of these mistakes that I mentioned.
-Not all is lost.
+While these three family financial mistakes to avoid before grad school can definitely cost you, say that I described you spot on in one of these mistakes that I mentioned, not all is lost.
 There are always ways to mitigate the damage from an unfortunate student loan strategy.

 Feel free to check out our consult service where we can make a plan to effectively handle your six-figure student debt.